nicpenning/Power-Nessie/README.md

 This new project comes with some new changes such as bug fixes, pipeline/mapping updates, and the new ability to do a patch summary from previously ingested Nessus scan data that contain the same hosts.

 #### ⚡Power-Nessie🦕
 A way to ingest Nessus Scan data into Elasticsearch using PowerShell.
-Tracking vulnerabilities can be scary and overwhelming but this tool is designed to wrangle up those vulnerabilities into manageable way.
+Tracking vulnerabilities can be scary and overwhelming but this tool is designed to wrangle up those vulnerabilities into a manageable way.

 As always, feel free to post issues / questions in this project to make it even better.
 Enjoy!